 When someone’s subject to an IVA their name and address is listed on the insolvency service website.
 As this is a public register of insolvencies it means anyone can access the details.
 On a regular basis we hear about fee-charging ‘companies’ taking advantage of this access for their own ends.

-These companies write to IVA clients and use scare tactics to try and get the client to fail their IVA as they’re selling a service like ‘assisted bankruptcy’ (we’ve talked about these before: our blogpost the firms that charge £600 to fill in a bankruptcy form on lovemoney.com).
+These companies write to IVA clients and use scare tactics to try and get the client to fail their IVA as they’re selling a service like ‘assisted bankruptcy’.
+The firms charge £600 to fill in a bankruptcy form.

 Going bankrupt currently costs a total of £700 in fees; £175 to the court and £525 to the official receiver.
 These companies are trying to get the person to go bankrupt so they can charge fees on top of this for filling out the forms, irrespective of whether it’s the best solution or not.